opdavies/php-katas-with-pest/README.md

 - **Bob**: returns different responses based on input.
 - **Bowling**: calculate the score for a game of bowling.
 - **Grade School**: given students' names along with the grade that they are in, create a roster for the school.
+- **Pangram** - determine if a sentence is a pangram (every letter of the alphabet is used at least once).
 - **Rock, paper, scissors**
 - **Roman numerals**: convert a number into its roman numeral value.